 Then I wonder: how has the notion of private space changed throughout time?

-More recently, the book Hanging Out: The Radical Power of Killing Time devoted a chapter to some adjacent ideas to this, and sheds some light upon the dichotomy between interiority and the public sphere.
+More recently, the book Hanging Out: The Radical Power of Killing Time devoted a chapter to some adjacent ideas to this, and through a sequence of paragraphs, the author draws upon Walter Benjamin to explore the dichotomy between interiority and the public sphere.

 Benjamin was noticing a connection between interiors, interiority, and a generalized retreat from the public sphere.
 People no longer gathered publicly to discuss news and politics; they went home to read about news and politics on their own (the first tenements in New York City were constructed in 1840 and The New York Times started publishing in 1851).

-Coming To Our Senses does not necessarily trace that specific part of history, but it deals on the role of mirrors in contemporary society; there might be an intersection, or an overlap, with the transition to individual beds and dwellings.
+(note: Coming To Our Senses does not necessarily trace this specific part of history, but it deals on the role of mirrors in contemporary society; there might be an intersection, or an overlap, with the transition to individual beds and dwellings.)